My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Other Alaska Cruise Ports

-The name says it all: the best cruise excursion at Dawes Glacier will have you board a dingy and get close to the glacier.
+- Dawes Glacier – The name says it all: the best cruise excursion at Dawes Glacier will have you board a dinghy and get close to the glacier.

-Prince Rupert is a small British Columbian community known for close proximity to grizzly bear habitats.
-Book a coastal cruise or flightseeing to try and see the bears.
+- Prince Rupert – Prince Rupert is a small British Columbian community known for its close proximity to grizzly bear habitats.
+Book a coastal cruise or flightseeing trip to try and see the bears.

-Another tiny Southeast Alaskan community, any trip to Wrangell should include a stop at Petroglyph Beach and a visit to the town’s Tlingit tribal house to learn about Alaska Native heritage in this area.
+- Wrangell – Another tiny Southeast Alaskan community, any trip to Wrangell should include a stop at Petroglyph Beach and a visit to the town’s Tlingit tribal house (Chief Shakes Longhouse) to learn about Alaska Native heritage in this area.

 Which Alaska cruise ports are on your itinerary?
-Let me know in the comments – and any other questions too!
+Let me know in the comments – and any other questions too or join me in my Alaska Travel Tips Facebook Community!

 Keep Planning Your Alaska Cruise!